tipirdamaz/hope-merchant/README.md

 	- **...-win32.exe ...-win64.exe**	: Windows 32 bit and 64 bit executable files.
 These files were compiled with the gcc compiler on the windows 10 operating system.

 	- **...-mac**			: macOS executable files.
-These files were compiled with the gcc compiler on the macOS Mojave 10.14.6 operating system.
+These files were compiled with the gcc compiler on the macOS Catalina 10.15.7 operating system.

 	- **...-linux**			: Linux executable files.
 These files were compiled with the gcc compiler on the centOS 7 Linux operating system.